RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       Setup

-      In your material, search the material palette for Weather and select Dynamic Landscape Weather Effects.
+      In your material, search the material palette for Weather and select Dynamic Landscape Weather Effects V2.

       Typically, you'll want to add the function in at the end of the material graph, right before the material result.